-To avoid overloading some power supply designs, do not connect the RESET pin directly to $V{DD}.$ Use a pullup resistor of 10 $k\Omega$ or more.
+NOTE: To avoid overloading some power supply designs, do not connect the \overline{RESET} pin directly to V{DD}.
+Use a pullup resistor of 10 k Ω or more.

-5.1.3 Computer Operating Properly (COP) Reset
+5.3.3 Computer Operating Properly (COP) Reset

 A timeout of the COP watchdog generates a COP reset.
 The COP watchdog is part of a software error detection system and must be cleared periodically to start a new timeout period.
-(See 8.3 COP Watchdog.)
-To clear the COP watchdog and prevent a COP reset, write a logic zero to bit 0 (COPC) of the COP register at location \$03F0.
+(See 8.5 COP Watchdog.)
+To clear the COP watchdog and prevent a COP reset, write a logic 0 to bit 0 (COPC) of the COP register at location \$03F0.
 The COP register is a write-only register that returns the contents of a ROM location when read.